-Give us a call and we can plan a beautiful landscape for you that shines in summer and in winter.
+Give us a call, and we can plan a beautiful landscape for you that shines in summer and winter.

-It is that time of year again, the time when is seems that the days revolve around dark, darker and darkest.
+It is that time of year again, the time when it seems that the days revolve around dark, darker and darkest.
 For months we arrive home after dark and leave before light.
-It sometimes is hard to imagine creating something beautiful from the darkness but landscape lighting is the perfect match for our dark fall and winter months.
+It is sometimes difficult to imagine creating something beautiful from the darkness, but landscape lighting is the perfect match for our dark fall and winter months.

 Take back your yard from the night

 There are a variety of functional reasons to add outdoor lights to your landscape – security, being able to see obstacles, marking a driveway or door.
 These are all excellent reasons to put lights outside, but lighting can be so much more than merely functional.
-When function meets beauty your home will look warmer and more inviting while being safer.
+Lighting will make your home look warmer and more inviting while becoming safer.
 Additionally, outdoor lighting can create spaces to entertain longer into the fall months after darkness descends.
-Kids can run in the yard after dark, patios can entertain people later and outdoor trees and architecture are transformed.
-Your backyard at night is wholly unexplored territory.
+Kids can run in the yard after dark, patios can entertain people later, and outdoor trees and architecture are transformed.
+Your backyard at night is the wholly unexplored territory.